MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/difx-guidelines.md

 # DIFx Guidelines

-The Driver Install Frameworks (DIFx) tools were removed from the Windows 10 Version 1607 WDK.
+Starting in Windows 10 Version 1607 (Redstone 1), the Driver Install Frameworks (DIFx) tools are no longer included in the WDK.
 Instead, we recommend providing your driver as a standalone package that doesn't require an installer, ideally through Windows Update.
 To add your driver to Windows Update, the first step is to submit your driver package to the [Sysdev Driver Portal](http://sysdev.microsoft.com).

 If you choose to use DIFx anyway, you should be aware of a couple caveats: